LackOfWitness/west-us-credit-card-fraud/README.md

 ## Demographic Insights:

-- Does the age of the cardholder correlate with the likelihood of fraud?
+- What cardholder age group correlates with the likelihood of fraud?

 ## Geographical Trends:

-- Which cities or states have the highest number of fraudulent transactions?
+- Which States have the highest number of fraudulent transactions?
 - Is there a pattern in the geographical location of fraudulent transactions relative to the cardholder's location?

 ## Temporal Patterns:

-- Are there specific times or days with higher instances of fraud?
+- Are there specific month-year combinations with higher instances of fraud?
-- How does the transaction time relate to the likelihood of fraud?

 ## Transaction Characteristics:

 - How do transaction amounts differ between fraudulent and non-fraudulent transactions?
 - Are certain transaction categories more prone to fraud?

-## Merchant and Transaction Location:
+## Police Station Location proximity to fraudulent transaction location:

-- Is there a significant distance between transaction and merchant location in fraudulent transactions compared to non-fraudulent ones?
+- Is there a significant distance between fraudulent transactions and closest police station location?

 # Group 3 Tasks